arif2899/GmavenDemoProject/README.md

 * Last received > 1 year ago
 * Combination of 4 scenarios at the top

-To run the code you need to open the code file using google colab and upload the dataset into google sheets.
+To run the code you need to open the code file ( .pynb)  using google colab and upload the dataset ( .csv ) into google sheets.